syncfusion/ej2-react-docs/src/popups/dialog/getting-started.md

 ## Enable footer

-The Dialog provides built-in support to render the `buttons` on the footer (for ex: ‘OK’ or ‘Cancel’ buttons).
+The React Dialog provides built-in support to render the `buttons` on the footer (for ex: ‘OK’ or ‘Cancel’ buttons).
 Each Dialog button allows the user to perform any action while clicking on it.

 The primary button will be focused automatically on open the Dialog, and add the [`click`](../api/dialog/buttonPropsModel/#click)